Anti-Aging Market Overview

-Anti-aging refers to prevention, treatment, and reversal of age-related conditions such as age spots, scars and wrinkles.
-There are various anti-aging products available in the form of cream, gel, serum, cleanser, moisturizer and facial oil are used to treat different aging-related problems such as wrinkles, acne, scars, spots and stretch marks.
-Hair restoration, breast augmentation, anti-pigmentation, anti-adult acne, liposuction and chemical peel are the major treatments performed for anti-aging.
-The global anti-aging market has been segmented on the basis of product, device, treatment and demography.
+Anti-aging market size was $109.5 billion in 2016, which is expected to reach $219.1 billion by 2025, growing at a CAGR of 8.0%.
+Anti-aging refers to the prevention, treatment, and reversal of age-related conditions such as age-related spots, scars and wrinkles.
+There are various anti-aging products available in the market in different forms such as creams, gels, serums, cleansers, moisturizers and facial oils, that are used to treat various aging-related problems such as wrinkles, acne, scars, spots and stretch marks.
+Hair restoration, breast augmentation, anti-pigmentation, anti-adult acne, liposuction and chemical peel are some of the major anti-aging treatments.
+The anti-aging market has been segmented on the basis of product, device, treatment and demography.

 POPULAR ANTI AGING SURGICAL PROCEDURES IN EUROPE BY COUNTRY 2015

-Some of the key players in the global anti-aging market include L’Oréal, The Proctor & Gamble Company, Beiersdorf AG, Allergan Plc., The Estee Lauder Companies Inc., Nu Skin Enterprises, Inc., Johnson & Johnson, Coty Inc., Cynosure, Inc., Lumenis Ltd., Syneron Medical Ltd., Photomedex Inc., Orlane, Personal Microderm and Alma Lasers Ltd.
+Some of the other key players operating in the anti-aging market include Proctor & Gamble Company, Beiersdorf AG, Allergan Plc., The Estee Lauder Companies Inc., Nu Skin Enterprises, Inc., Johnson & Johnson, Coty Inc., Cynosure, Inc., Lumenis Ltd., Syneron Medical Ltd., Solta Medical Inc., Photomedex Inc., Orlane, Personal Microderm and Alma Lasers Ltd.